vitiral/wake/design/purpose.md

 ```

 Arguments:
+- `env`: the `env` object to use for building the module.
-- `path`: The path to another module.
+- `path`: The path to the module.
 Must be a local, relative path.
-- `config`: `config` object that can be used to configure the build.
+- `config`: `config` object that can be used to configure the module.

 Returns: the resulting moduleId